phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 244526
+#Total Number of Tweets: 371682
-#Number of Clinton Tweets: 230653
+#Number of Trump Tweets: 245032
-#Number of Rubio Tweets: 75688
+#Number of Clinton Tweets: 231079
-#Number of Sanders Tweets: 51870
+#Number of Rubio Tweets: 75856
-#Number of Carson Tweets: 33565
+#Number of Sanders Tweets: 52085
-#Number of Bush Tweets: 25206
+#Number of Carson Tweets: 33640
-#Total Number of Tweets:
+#Number of Bush Tweets: 25278
 ---